- Lower School

 SF Day students who are eighth graders in 2017-18 are invited to tutor in Breakthrough's after-school program in spring 2018, working directly with one or more of our hard-working fifth and sixth-grade students.
 The commitment is one afternoon per week, either Monday or Wednesday, from 3:30-4:40 p.m., from the week of February 5 through the week of April 30, 2018.
 All tutors must commit for the entire semester, including two evening training sessions, two lunchtime educational equity workshops, and a one-on-one mid-semester check-in.

-Ms. Mungal will present to all eighth graders in December about the tutoring opportunity.
-Applications will be available then and will be due January 12, 2018.
+The spring 2018 tutor application is available now and is due by January 12, 2018.
 Because the admissions process is selective, completing a strong application is essential.
-Questions can be directed to Ms. Mungal, Breakthrough's Director of Volunteer Programs and Community Partnerships - contact her at email@example.com, (415) 568-3667, or by stopping by the Breakthrough office.
-To give you a rough idea of what the application will look like, the fall 2017 application is available here.
-Applications for the fall are no longer being accepted, however.
+Questions can be directed to Ms. Mungal, Breakthrough's Director of Volunteer Programs and Community Partnerships - contact her at firstname.lastname@example.org, (415) 568-3667, or by stopping by the Breakthrough office.